luizfernandolj/mlquantify/docs/source/modules/adjust_counting.rst

    q.predict(X)
    # -> {0: 0.45, 1: 0.55}

-CC and PCC both often underestimate or overestimate the true prevalence when there is distribution shift (also known as “dataset shift”).
+CC and PCC both often underestimate or overestimate the true prevalence when there is distribution shift (also known as "dataset shift").